programmerPhysicist/tomato/README.txt

 Installation
 ------------

-To install for a user:
+To install, open tomato.sh and set the value of 'TOMATO_DIR' to the file path of the "tomato" folder.

-Add "/directory/structure/tomato/bin/tomato" to your "PATH" environment variable.
-You can do this by adding export PATH=$PATH:/directory/structure/tomato/bin/tomato to your "~/.profile" file.
+Then run

-To install for all users:
+chmod +x tomato.sh

-Open "/etc/environment", go to the line for "PATH" and append :/directory/structure/tomato/bin/tomato to the end.
+Next move tomato.sh to /usr/local/bin or /usr/bin

-Alternatively, you can create a symlink: cd /usr/bin sudo ln -s /directory/structure/tomato/bin/tomato tomato
+Alternatively, you can create a symlink to the location of tomato.sh

 Prerequisites
 -------------